-Whether you are buying, selling or transferring the fund, we base the transaction on the value of a fund unit.
-The price of a unit is called the "net asset value" or "NAV" per unit, or the unit value.
-We calculate a separate NAV per unit for each class of the fund by taking the value of the assets of the class of the fund, subtracting any liabilities of the class of the fund, and dividing the balance by the number of units held by investors in that class of the fund.
+The NAV per unit is determined in Canadian dollars for the fund.

+A separate NAV per unit is calculated for each series by taking the value of the assets of the fund, subtracting any liabilities of the fund common to all series, subtracting any liabilities of the particular series, and dividing the balance by the number of units held by investors in such series of the fund.